rluetzner/schafe-sind-bessere-rasenmaeher/content/_index.md

 omit_header_text: true
 ---

+## 👋 Hi there!
+I'm Robert!

-## What's this about?
+So, what's this about?

-Initially this was a blog where I posted my short stories (which are currently exclusively written in german).
+Initially this was a blog where I posted my short stories (which are currently exclusively written in German).
 After a while however I noticed the urge to write about different stuff.

+### Who are you again?

 I work as a software developer and as such encounter some bizarre situations at work.
 I also self-host a bunch of services for my family.

 I play games, read books and watch movies and oftentimes don't have anyone to talk to about these.
 Most of the movies I watch is stuff that my wife wouldn't touch with a ten foot pole.

+### Aha!
+What about the blog?

 My first idea was to start a new blog: Sheepy on stuff (keeping with the sheep theme).
 However, I already own two domains and have no intent of buying another one, even though they can be pretty cheap.

 I came across the idea of a [digital garden](https://maggieappleton.com/garden-history) which is kinda what I want to do, but also not really.
 I'm not quite sure if I want this blog to be an ever changing wiki.

-However, getting rid of the restriction to only publish german short stories unlocked something for me.
-Due to my work and almost all media I consume being in english, I often tend to formulate my thoughts in english as well.
-I often found myself thinking out blog posts in english, which I previously couldn't possibly publish on this blog.
+However, getting rid of the restriction to only publish German short stories unlocked something for me.
+Due to my work and almost all media I consume being in English, I often tend to formulate my thoughts in English as well.
+I often found myself thinking out blog posts in English, which I previously couldn't possibly publish on this blog.

 **NO MORE!!!**

 This is now a bilingual blog.
-Not in the sense that everything will be translated, but rather that any page will be either in german or english.
+Not in the sense that everything will be translated, but rather that any page will be either in German or English.
 Or both.

 I'm not collecting any metrics, so I don't know if I do have some loyal followers.
 I'll probably piss some of them off.
 That's okay.